svanderweerd/codex/docs/setup-docs/getting-started.md

-# Getting started with MkDocs
+# Getting started with Mkdocs

 This page explains how to use MkDocs and host it on Github Pages.